sethshober/learnJS/final/arrays.md

 // omit second parameter to go to end food.slice(2) // [ 'milk shake', 'salad', 'bananas' ]
 // negative numbers work as well, but work as offset from end
-// extract 2nd index from end to end food.slice(-2) // ['salad', 'bananas']
+// extract 2nd index from end, to end food.slice(-2) // ['salad', 'bananas']
 // extract index 1 to 2nd offset from last item food.slice(1, -2) // ['fries', 'milk shake']